nanograv/la_forge/README.rst

 Graphic Credit: Stewart Vernon, via Deviant Art

 Python package for conveniently plotting results from pulsar timing array bayesian analyses.
+Many of the functions are best used with `enterprise` outputs.

 * Free software: MIT license